Simbul/Skype-StyleShift/README.md

 Because the new Skype chat is WebKit powered, and we enhanced it using HTML, CSS and JavaScript.

+## Features

+* Reduced whitespace
+* Every image URL is expanded in a linked thumbnail

 ## How to use

 This is how: